-- 2.5 The Monitoring Officer and Director of Law and Governance performs the role of the council's Returning Officer, appointed for this role under the Representation of the People Act 1983.
-The Returning Officer is eligible for fees linked to duties undertaken for running national, European or local elections/referenda.
+- 2.5 The Chief Executive performs the role of the council's Returning Officer, appointed for this role under the Representation of the People Act 1983.
+The Returning Officer is eligible for fees linked to duties undertaken for running national, European, or local elections/referenda.
 These fees are determined by the number of electors registered in the borough/parliamentary constituency and are determined by a formula operated by the Government for determining fees to all Returning Officers across the country. - 2.6 There are no other regular payments made to the post holders in the roles listed in section 2.1.